themalkolm/packer-builder-vagrant/README.md

 # packer-builder-vagrant [![Build Status](https://travis-ci.org/themalkolm/packer-builder-vagrant.svg?branch=master)](https://travis-ci.org/themalkolm/packer-builder-vagrant)

-Builder proxy.
-It finds the corresponding vagrant box in the local vagrant cache and forwards the actual building the to corresponding builder.
+Proxy builder.
+It fetches vagrant box (if it is not yet fetched) and forwards the actual building the to corresponding builder.

 **WARNING** It essentially compiles in the **whole** packer to allow us to configure any builder plugin.
 This means you need to match packer version **exactly**.